Android 17: Everything We Know About Google's Latest OS Update

 Android 17 New Screen Recorder Overview Screenshots side by side

-Android 17 will boast a pill overlay with different options when recording the screen.
+Android 17 boasts a pill overlay with different options when recording the screen.
 These options include annotation tools, a settings cogwheel to change the recording settings, and a Stop option to instantly stop the recording.
-Previously, users had to tap on the pill in the top bar, which also captured the process of stopping the recording, but that won't be the case when the new screen recording bar finally rolls out.
+Previously, users had to tap on the pill in the top bar, which also captured the process of stopping the recording, but that won't be the case as the new screen recording bar is finally out.

 Hide App Names